 Scientific name: Carterocephalus palaemon

-A small fast-flying butterfly, with beautiful gold and brown checked wings, confined to western Scotland.
+The Chequered Skipper is a small, fast-flying butterfly, with beautiful gold and brown patterned wings.
+It is confined to western Scotland.

 Size and Family